It Grows on Trees: Production

 The film was based on a story by Leonard Praskin and Barney Slater.
 They took it to Arthur Lubin who liked it and showed the story to producer Leonard Goldstein at Universal.
 The studio agreed to finance and in September 1951 Irene Dunne agreed to star.
 They working title was There's Nothing Like Money.
 By November the title had changed to It Grows on Trees and the movie was going to start after Lubin finished Francis Goes to West Point.

 Dunne wanted Dean Jagger as co star after seeing him in My Son John.
 Joan Evans was borrowed from Sam Goldwyn, who had borrowed Peggy Dow from Universal for I Want You the previous year.

 The filmmakers had to negotiate with the Treasury Department who had strict rules on the creation of fake money.
 They agreed to money being created for the film but had several conditions which needed to be complied with, such as not showing the money in close up and sticking back together any money that had been cut up.

 Lubin said his main job as a director was to "watch the tempo" and make sure the actors looked as though they "believed every word they're saying."

 Lubin said that Dunne was "a doll" and "that whole picture was charming.
 It was made during the 1952 election and there was a lot of politics in the story about money growing on trees.
 I think the front office sort of ruined the comedy in it.
 There again, theatre owners were making decisions rather than producers."

 Lubin bought the screen rights to The Wisdom of the Serpent by Adela Rogers St. Johns, hoping to film it with Dunne, but it was never made.

 Reception

 In 2019, Stephen Vagg wrote in Diabolique magazine, "It is effective and entertaining though very “Eisenhower era” and I kept wishing Dunne's husband was played by a movie star rather than Dean Jagger."

+Lubin said "I don't know if I helped her [Dunne] or ruined her.
+It was a very, very funny picture.
+It was made during the McCarthur period.
+The heads of the studio were alarmed that we were making too much fun of the government.
+It was cut to pieces.
+Most of the humor I thought was lost and so did Irene."